-Two siblings were brought to CARES with their grandparents for evaluation after one of the children had witnessed one parent kill the other, then commit suicide.
+Two siblings were brought to CARES with their grandparents for evaluation after one of the children witnessed one parent kill the other, then commit suicide.
 The grandparents lived in a remote area with no access to therapeutic services.
 The elderly couple could not drive the long, mountain roads in winter months to a city for the kids’ therapy.
 The child advocate found temporary counseling services through the children’s new school, then followed up until they could be enrolled with a counseling agency.

-You or someone you know may be a victim of abuse.
-If you suspect, let the healing begin.
+Children deserve safety.
+You, or someone you know, may be a victim of abuse.
+Know the signs, and how to report.